 Card filter results

 A result dataset is created when a card level filter is added to a map, chart, or table.
-The result dataset includes the fields used on the card and the filtered field.
-The result dataset will include the same filter applied to it at the dataset level.
+The result dataset includes all the fields from the original dataset and a filter applied to it at the dataset level.

 If new cards are created using the result dataset from a card filter, then all of the cards will reference the dataset filter on the result dataset and the card filter will be removed from the original card.
 Since the original card also references the result dataset, there will be no change to the data being displayed.

 Troubleshoot result datasets